 A drawback of investing in Indonesia, and especially places like Jakarta and Bali, is the recurring problems with floods and earthquakes.

-Vietnam’s property market opened up in 2015 and has started to attract many investors since.
+Vietnam’s property market opened up in 2015 and has started to attract many investors.
 The economy increases at a rapid pace, averaging at around 7%, taking production from China and developing quickly in many other sectors.